How to involve your kids in moving and packing process?

 Let the kids pack their toys

 Prepare the cardboard box for your kids and place it in their room.
-Tell them to pack all of their soft toys that they want to have immediately in a new room.
+Tell them to pack all of the soft toys that they want to have immediately in a new room.
 Give them more cardboard boxes if needed, but not too much – the tree should be the most.
 Show them what kind of toys go in each one, and if some of the toys have to be placed in a plastic bag before they go into the box, do that too and show them.
 You can also place a type of toy and how it should be packed in front of the box for reference, or draw the “guide” on the boxes.
 It will be fun for a kid, and it will have something to help resolve the dilemma if it comes up.
 Make sure that you don’t restrict the kid in the process.
-It’s best that you’re there in the kids’ room when the kid is doing it, just to make sure that they are packing items that are safe for them.
+You should be there in the kids’ room when the kids are doing it, just to make sure that they are packing items that are safe for them.

 Involve your kids in moving and packing process by giving them tasks that are age-appropriate.